marshmallow-code/marshmallow/docs/index.rst

     :start-after: .. start elevator-pitch
     :end-before: .. end elevator-pitch

 Ready to get started?
-Go on to the :doc:`Quickstart tutorial <quickstart>` or check out some :doc:`Examples <examples>`.
+Go on to the :doc:`quickstart` or check out some :doc:`examples <examples>`.

 Upgrading from an older version?
 ================================

-See the :doc:`Upgrading to newer releases <upgrading>` page for notes on getting your code up-to-date with the latest version.
+See the :doc:`upgrading` page for notes on getting your code up-to-date with the latest version.

 Why another library?
 =====================